az-digitalag/dpp-extractor-plot/README.md

 There are two steps needed for configuration:
 1. Update the file named "configuration.py" with your values
 2. Run the "do_config.py" script - this requires Python to be installed

-If you are using submodules, you will need to change into the submodule folder before performing these configuration steps.

 ### Edit configuration.py <a name="configuration_py"/>